mono/mono/sdks/wasm/docs/getting-started/packager.md

 # WebAssembly packager.exe

-`Packager.exe` is an interim utility for publishing Mono WebAssembly projects while additional tooling is being developed.
+`packager.exe` is an interim utility for publishing Mono WebAssembly projects while additional tooling is being developed.

 The command line arguments for Packager.exe can be displayed by using the help command line option.